hapax/hapax.github.io/assets/simple-physics.md

 same number of molecules.*
 </span>

-This was a prescient insight into the atomic nature of matter, arriving 45 years before the ideal gas law (though it follows from the latter).
+This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law 45 years prior.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.